 How much do we accept virtual agents, even if they give us negative feedback or even insult us?
 The PhD.
-Candidate Isaac Wang from Florida investigated this together with the Affective & Cognitive Institute ACI in an intercultural study.
+Candidate Isaac Wang from Florida investigated this together with the Affective & Cognitive Institute ACI in an intercultural study about acceptance of virtual agents.

 The result of the different acceptance by American and German participants makes an important contribution to the design of virtual agents taking cultural differences into account.
 The results were presented at the IVA 2020.